soil-initiative/stacks/proposals/stacks/Overview.md

 There are three prior proposals-of-sorts on this topic, each of which had significant influence on the design we developed:
 1. [Andreas Rossberg's presentation at the Feb 2020 In-Person CG Meeting](https://github.com/WebAssembly/meetings/blob/master/main/2020/presentations/2020-02-rossberg-continuations.pdf) inspired our heavy use of events
 2. [Ross Tate's primer on low-level stack primitives](https://github.com/WebAssembly/exception-handling/issues/105) inspired our considerations for stack walking
-3. [Alon Zakai's and Ingvar Stepanyan's proposal for await](https://github.com/WebAssembly/design/issues/1345) inspired our attention to host needs regarding *attached* stacks
+3. [Alon Zakai's and Ingvar Stepanyan's proposal for await](https://github.com/WebAssembly/design/issues/1345) inspired our attention to host needs regarding *grounding* frames

-One major difference between this proposal and all priors is our introduction of `stackref`.
+One major difference between this proposal and all priors is our `stackref` values being *complete* stacks.
-All prior proposals would require most applications to use a stack walk to switch between stacks.
+This enables us to quickly switch between stacks, whereas all prior proposals required employing a stack walk to first detach a stack *slice* and then attaching a different stack slice.
-But looking at related systems, we found that `stackref` enabled a much more efficient stack-switching mechanism for applications more centered around cooperative multi-tasking.
+Looking at related systems, we found that `stackref` enabled a much more efficient stack-switching mechanism for applications more centered around cooperative multi-tasking, and instead broke down the process of detaching and attaching stack slices into the combination of stack inspection and stack-walk redirection.

 Another major difference is our use of linear types.
 Each prior proposal implicitly relied on automatic memory management (and finalizers) to clean up stacks.